Kayasthaaa/portfolio/README.md

 samples, guidance on mobile development, and a full API reference.

+to deploy
+then push

-flutter build web --release --web-renderer html --base-href /portfolio/ --output ./docs
+flutter build web --release --base-href /portfolio/ --output ./docs